 Today we are going to tell you about a mythical and emblematic fish: the Channa micropeltes, cunnu under the name of "Giant Snakehead".
 It is part of the Channidae family and lives in South East Asia.
 The Rodmaps team was lucky enough to be able to fish it in three different countries a few years ago: Malaysia, Thailand, Indonesia.

 This fish is one of the most intriguing that I have come across on my many fishing trips.
 It is already relatively rare.
-And as if that weren't enough, he is endowed with an incredible suspicion when approaching the boat, or even at the impact of lures hitting the water after throwing too hard.
+And as if that weren't enough, he is endowed with an incredible suspicion when approaching the boat, or even the impact of lures hitting the water after throwing too hard.

 Snakehead morphology

 The snakehead is a fish that has a particularly aquadynamic serpentine body.
-He also has impressive musculature when you touch his flanks.
+He also has impressive musculature when you touch his sides.
 It has lungs, which requires it to rise to the surface to breathe.
 An adult snakehead specimen can last more than 30 minutes if the temperature is not at its maximum.
 As for the juveniles, they must take their breath again every thirty seconds.

 How to fish for snakehead?

 To fish for snakehead, you must first succeed in locating the positioning of the fish in the water layer.
 To do this, you have to observe the activity to identify its breathing movements and the schools of fry of snakeheads which also come to breathe all together on the surface.
 This creates a sort of moving red ball.
 If you can't see them, fish for structures like dead woods, bay bottoms and around seagrass beds.
-It is in these marked places that we had the most hits.
+It was in these marked places that we had the most hits.

 Snakehead predators